GoLP-IST/nata/docs/intro/installing.rst

 Installing nata
 ===============

 Nata is available on PyPI.
-You can install running the following command inside your terminal
+You can install it by running the following command inside your terminal

 .. code:: bash